Updated September 1, 2022

-Children ages 5-11can drop-in to a vaccine clinic, no appointment needed.
+Children ages 5-11 can drop-in to a vaccine clinic, no appointment needed.
 Visit the Drop-ins page for clinic locations and times.
-First and second dose appointments can also be booked online at wdgpublichealth.ca/appointments.
+First, second dose and booster appointments can also be booked online at wdgpublichealth.ca/appointments.

 Where to book an appointment